BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >As I ran by I saw you lying
 >limp along the sidewalk
 >Unforced serendipity
->I didn't even watch the clock
+>I didn't watch the clock
 >
 >You seemed as well as one could seem
 >prostrate on the floor